[Investigation] Is Luxembourg the weak link in EU and Nato security?

 Gazprombank and Sistema didn't reply when EUobserver tried to reach them via their employers.

-Meanwhile, Nato has five types of security classification: RESTRICTED, CONFIDENTIAL, SECRET, COSMIC TOP SECRET, and COSMIC TOP SECRET ATOMAL.
+Nato has five types of security classification: RESTRICTED, CONFIDENTIAL, SECRET, COSMIC TOP SECRET, and COSMIC TOP SECRET ATOMAL.

 COSMIC stands for "Control of Secret Material in an International Command".
 ATOMAL is whatever nuclear weapons information the UK and US shares with Nato.